Former England striker Hunt dies aged 83

 Jimmy Greaves, who played alongside Hunt in the group games of the 1966 World Cup before picking up an injury, died aged 81 earlier this month.

-A Liverpool statement said: "We are mourning the passing of legendary former player Roger Hunt.
+Hunt's death comes six months after that of his long-time Liverpool strike partner Ian St John, aged 82.

-"The thoughts of everybody at Liverpool Football Club are with Roger's family and friends at this sad and difficult time."
+A Liverpool statement said Hunt "passed away peacefully at home following a long illness", adding: "The thoughts of everybody at Liverpool Football Club are with Roger's family and friends at this sad and difficult time."

 'Among the finest of his generation' - analysis